v-finance/cross-python/README.md

     - start `winecfg`
     - Go to the `Libraries` tab
-    - Select `api-ms-win-core-path-xxx` in `New override for library`
+    - Select `api-ms-win-core-path-<WHATEVER>` from the menu in `New override for library`
     - Press `Add`
     - Select the library in `Existing overrides`, press `Edit`
     - Set the library to `disabled`

-Start the build script by using a cross-file :
+Start the build script by using a cross-file:

 ```
     meson -Dsource=../cpython --cross-file cross-files/x86_64-w64-mingw32.txt --prefix="${PWD}/x86_64-w64-mingw32" builddir-x86_64-w64-mingw32